ChristElise/christelise.github.io/_posts/2024-09-02-shenron1-walkthrough.md

 ![Payload Execution](https://github.com/ChristElise/christelise.github.io/blob/main/assets/img/posts/walthrough/vulnhub/2024-09-02--shenron%3A1/payload-exec-1.png)
 Going back to the listener, we can see that we caught a shell.
 ![Catching Shell](https://github.com/ChristElise/christelise.github.io/blob/main/assets/img/posts/walthrough/vulnhub/2024-09-02--shenron%3A1/catching-shell-1.png)
-After obtaining a shell as the web user it's a good habit to search for the *web.config* file in the web root directory which may contain credentials for the database user.<br> *NB: The name of this file may change depending on the preference of the web administrator.*
+After obtaining a shell as the web user it's a good habit to search for the *web.config* file in the web root directory which may contain credentials for the database user.
+In this machine the file is named **web.config.txt**, and reading its content reveals to us the credentials for the database user.<br> *NB: The name of this file may change depending on the preference of the web administrator.*
 ![Web Config File](https://github.com/ChristElise/christelise.github.io/blob/main/assets/img/posts/walthrough/vulnhub/2024-09-02--shenron%3A1/web-root-dir.png)
 ![DB User Creds](https://github.com/ChristElise/christelise.github.io/blob/main/assets/img/posts/walthrough/vulnhub/2024-09-02--shenron%3A1/db-creds.png)
 We see that the credentials belong to the user **jenny** who is also a user on the target machine so let's try to authenticate as the user jenny.<br>